dfguerrerom/mgci-docs/docs/source/sepal/index.rst

 Annex
 -----

-This section contains supplementary information and resources for an enhanced understanding and usage of SEPAL-SDG 15.4.2 :sub:`beta`.
+This section contains supplementary information and resources for an enhanced understanding and operationalization of SEPAL-SDG 15.4.2 :sub:`beta`.

 Computation resources:Template Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^